netxms/netxms-doc/admin/appendix.rst

     - The port of the reporting server.
     - 4710
     - Yes
+  * - RoamingServer
+    - Enable/disable roaming mode for server (when server can be disconnected from one network and connected to another or IP address of the server can change)
+    - 0
+    - No
   * - RoutingTableUpdateInterval
     - Interval in seconds between reading routing table from node.
     - 300